By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 Improved nitrification

-"The most important source of ammonia in the process is the feed, and the feeding increased throughout the experiment.
-But we saw that nitrite levels were getting lower and lower, which means that the performance of the biofilter had improved.
+"The most important source of ammonia in the process is the feed, and feeding increased throughout the experiment.
+But we saw that nitrite levels were getting lower and lower, which means that the performance of the biofilter had improved."

-"We also saw that CO₂ levels followed roughly the same trend, so it may appear that it also has a positive effect on degassing, probably as a result of a better carbon conversion in the biofilter.
+"We also saw that CO₂ levels followed roughly the same trend, so it may appear that nanobubbles also have a positive effect on degassing, probably as a result of a better carbon conversion in the biofilter.
 So overall, we improved the water quality and reduced oxygen consumption," he says.

-The efficiency of the biofilter, measured as nitrification rate, was found to increase by over 60%.
+The efficiency of the biofilter, measured as the nitrification rate, was found to increase by over 60%.

 As a result of the cleaning and scouring effect and the reduced turbidity, the overall specific consumption of ozone per tonne of biomass also decreased by almost 70%.